mohesu/barcode_scanner/README.md

 If you don't provide a controller, you can't control functions like the torch(flash) or switching camera.

-If you don't set allowDuplicates to false, you can get multiple scans in a very short time, causing things like pop() to fire lots of times.
+If you don't set `detectionSpeed: DetectionSpeed.noDuplicates`, you can get multiple scans in a very short time.

 ```dart
 import 'package:ai_barcode_scanner/ai_barcode_scanner.dart';